RWANDA MEDICAL JOURNAL

 Maximum 250 words.

-This is a synopsis, not an introduction to the article, which is informative and divided into 5 paragraphs with the following headings:
+This is a synopsis, not an introduction to the article, which is informative and divided into five paragraphs with the following headings:

 Background: a brief summation of previous research/opinions related to the body of work